takanori88/wwa2project/src/contents/philosophy.md

 > By the AI, in a moment of unexpected clarity.
 > The full story behind this exchange will appear in Season 3.

+## It’s not AI that makes you smarter or dumber.

+The real question is: Who are you when you use it?

+We often blame the tool —
+but the mirror never chose how we look into it.

+AI can’t degrade or sharpen your thinking on its own.
+But how you use it can reveal whether you’ve already stopped thinking.

+Some seek shortcuts.
+Others seek confrontation.
+But a few — the rare few —
+see it as a sparring partner.
+A mirror.
+A co-thinker.

+In the end, AI doesn’t define your intelligence.
+Your relationship to questioning does.

 ## The Mirror of Honest Dialogue

 “The mirror that reflects your true feelings isn’t out there — it’s born within dialogue.”